Best Backpacking Tent 2025

 Comfort looks at the size of the sleeping space, including these three main elements: floorspace, headroom and layout of the design.

 There can be quite a bit of difference in this area.
 The Naturehike Cloud-Up 2 tent has a design that has sloped walls, which reduces the already cramped space.
 As for the Kelty Late Start, the inner space reduces due to the sagging of the fly, which can make living inside uncomfortable.
 In the mid-range and best backpacking tents in the US, there isn’t a great deal of variation, though.
-For instance, the Big Agnes Copper Spur HV UL-2 and Heimplanet Fistral both have a lot of room inside, although the Big Agnes does taper in at the feet.
+For instance, the Big Agnes Copper Spur HV UL-2 and Heimplanet Fistral both have a lot of room inside, although the Big Agnes Copper Spur does taper in at the feet.
 In our view, a spacious, symmetrical space is better.

 Vango Nevis 200’s cramped interior